Chapter 3 - Storage and Retrieval

 - Crash Recovery: If the database is restarted, the in-memory hash maps will be lost.
 In principle, the segment's hash maps can be restored by reading the entire segment files and constructing the hash maps from scratch.
 This might take a while though, so could make server restarts painful.
 Bitcask's approach to recovery is by storing a snapshot of each segment's hash map on disk, which can be loaded into memory more quickly

 - Concurrency Control: Since writes are appended in a sequential order, a common implementation is to have only one writer thread.
 Data files are append-only and otherwise immutable, so they can be read concurrently by multiple threads.

-There are good reasons why an append-only log are a good choice as opposed to a storage where files are updated in place, overwriting the old value with the new value.
+There are good reasons why an append-only log is a good choice, as opposed to a storage where files are updated in place with the new value overwriting the old one.
 Some of those reasons are:

 - Appending and segment merging are sequential write operations, which are generally faster than random writes, especially on magnetic spinning-disk hard drives.

 - Concurrency and crash recovery are simpler if segment files are append-only or immutable.
 For crash recovery, you don't need to worry if a crash happened while a value was being overwritten, leaving you with partial data.

 - Merging old segments avoids the problem of data files getting fragmented over time.
 Fragmentation occurs on a hard drive, a memory module, or other media when data is not written closely enough physically on the drive.
 Those fragmented, individual pieces of data are referred to generally as fragments.

 Basically, when data files are far from each other, it's a form of fragmentation.

 There are limitations to the hash table index though, some of them are: